Dunbarton Tobacco & Trust has begun shipping the newest size of Sobremesa Brûlée, a 7 x 54 Double Corona.

 - Sobremesa Brûlée Double Corona (7 x 54) — $13.95 (Box of 13, $181.35)

 The Sobremesa Brûlée line uses an Ecuadorian Connecticut shade G2BW wrapper over a Mexican Matacapan negro de temporal binder and four different Nicaraguan fillers: Condega C-SG, Pueblo Nuevo criollo, La Joya Estelí C-98 and ASP Estelí hybrid ligero.
 Saka created the blend in an attempt to make a cigar that harkened back to the Connecticut cigars of yesteryear.
-“I have always been reluctant to do it as there are so many classic Connecticuts in the marketplace and most of my consumers could care less for this style of cigar, but I started resmoking many of the mainstays,” said Saka.
+“I have always been reluctant to do it as there are so many classic Connecticuts in the marketplace and most of my consumers couldn’t care less for this style of cigar, but I started resmoking many of the mainstays,” said Saka.
 “Somewhere over the years they have just become too bitter and grassy.”

 The cigars are made at Fabrica de Tabacos Joya de Nicaragua S.A. in Estelí.